Fabrice Delaunay didn’t buy Chouquette in New Farm because he enjoys baking. He bought it because he enjoys people.

 “We do things a certain way – a really traditional way.
 My wife and I are from Normandy in France.
 Our grandparents were farmers.
 They were eating what they produced in their garden and in their dairy, so we know what’s a good product and what’s a bad product.
 We make everything from scratch, everything is fresh.
 It’s a lot of work.”

 It was always the intention to grow the business, so the Delaneys snapped up a heritage-listed cafe tenancy when it became available in the CBD a few months ago.
-Earlier this month they unveiled Chouquette Edward Street (in the former Madders Brothers Patisserie space) on the corner of Edward and Margaret Streets.
+In October they unveiled Chouquette Edward Street (in the former Madders Brothers Patisserie space) on the corner of Edward and Margaret Streets.

 “A lot of my customers who live in New Farm are professionals who work in the city,” Fabrice says.
 “They come in on the weekend and say, ‘Fabrice, we can’t come during the week because you’re in New Farm and we don’t have time to come.
 It would be good if you could open in the city’.”